borderlesswallet/borderlesswallettoken/README.md

 Token project to enable borderless wallet.

 #### Why a token
 Enable this project is hard, we have some challenges related to regulations, marketplace, infrastructure and R&D. Also, we desire to enable our wallet free from regular fees.
-Avoid money from the current bank system is important enabling something new without short term profit vision.
+Avoid taking money from the current financial system is important to enable a new financial service concept and experience.